Person

 2

-In the singular number, the second person refers to the addressee of the utterance / text.
-In the plural number, it may mean several addressees and optionally some third persons too.
+In the singular the second person refers to the addressee of the utterance / text.
+In the plural it may suggest several addressees and eventually third persons.

 Examples